Remi123/MotionMatching/README.md

 TODO : MFTrajectory is good but I need to find a way to serialize and unserialize better.
 TODO : Add MFCustomScript.

+### Spring

+TODO : _spring_damper_exact with Damping Ratios should be available to Vector3 and Quaternion